-7. Canon Rebel T6i / 750D

 One solid value in Canon’s lineup of entry-level DSLRs today is the Rebel T6i / EOS 750D, released in February 2015.
 Perhaps because of this camera’s age, Canon has been putting some impressive discounts on the T6i, which now sells for just $600 with a kit lens (though fewer and fewer sites are selling it new with a lens, probably because Canon’s inventory is being replaced with the newer T7i).

-This camera ticks a lot of the right boxes: 24 megapixel sensor, 19 autofocus points, 5 FPS shooting, and a tilt-flip touchscreen.
+This camera ticks a lot of the right boxes: 24 megapixel sensor (though the older one), 19 autofocus points, 5 FPS shooting, and a tilt-flip touchscreen.
 The T6i does not have dual pixel AF, however, which does harm its prospects for video.
 And keep in mind that the 24 megapixel sensor is Canon’s older version, which doesn’t perform quite as well as its competition in low light (including the Nikon and Pentax cameras on this list).

-[UPDATED]